Customised meeting points for your key topics

 - Promoting biodiversity and quality of life: green spaces on roofs and facades provide valuable habitats for plants and animals and improve air quality in urban environments.

-The partners of the special area are the German Association of Building Greening (BuGG), the German Association for Water Recycling and Rainwater Harvesting (FbR) and the German Sanitation, Heating and Air Conditioning Association (ZVSHK).
+The partners of the special area were the German Association of Building Greening (BuGG), the German Association for Water Recycling and Rainwater Harvesting (FbR) and the German Sanitation, Heating and Air Conditioning Association (ZVSHK).

 The exhibitors of the Special Area Green Roofs & Facades